Reinforz/Nishan/readme.md

 6. [@nishans/cli](https://github.com/Devorein/Nishan/tree/master/packages/cli) (WIP): A package to interact with the nishan api from the terminal
 7. [@nishans/typegen](https://github.com/Devorein/Nishan/tree/master/packages/typegen) (WIP): A package to automatically generate typescript definitions from a remote notion collection schema
 8. [@nishans/orm](https://github.com/Devorein/Nishan/tree/master/packages/orm) (WIP): A package to use notion as a database by providing an easy to use orm api
+9. [@nishans/endpoints](https://github.com/Devorein/Nishan/tree/master/packages/endpoints) (WIP): A package to expose all notion endpoints for queries and mutations

-***NOTE:***: The name of the package was originally named nishan, but unfortunately that name was already taken in npm.
+***NOTE***: The name of the package was originally named nishan, but unfortunately that name was already taken in npm.
 I'll use the term nishan everywhere except in case of the package names, where its nishans.

 Please visit [Nishan doc](https://nishan-docs.netlify.app/) to learn more.